My first Interlocking Rubaiyat.

 Fishing to catch their dinner to survive,

 They ran past a blue jay that just arrived.

 The loud bird sat perched high up in the tree.

-It jumped off of the branch into a dive.
+It jumped off the branch and into a dive.

 The beak landing on a worm it could see.

-Into earth, it could not wiggle or flee.
+Into the earth, could not wiggle or flee.